wutka/kim1-emulator/README.md

     ctrl-g    - go (execute)
     ctrl-[    - enter single-step mode
     ctrl-]    - exit single-step mode
+    tab       - switch to/from KIM-1 serial mode (all keystrokes go to the KIM-1)
     +         - go to the next memory location l         - load a program, you are prompted for the filename and load address